 Every student in Washington deserves a safe and welcoming environment in order to learn.
-Since the election, many educators have reported an uptick in hate speech or even violence at school or in their communities.
+Many educators have reported a recent uptick in hate speech or even violence at school or in their communities.

 Now more than ever, educators need strategies and tools to counter these harmful attacks and to ensure that every student feels safe at school.

 The resources below are meant to provide educators with information on how to teach about the differences we face in our classrooms and buildings every day.
 Whether about race, religion, language, immigration status, culture, sexual orientation, gender identity, class, or disability, or a combination of these, we know that our students deserve to be honored and respected for who they are.